Go Back

 "The area from the Florida Panhandle to southern Georgia and Alabama may worsen in the weeks ahead as days lengthen, the sun angle increases and temperatures rise," AccuWeather Lead Long-Range Meteorologist Paul Pastelok said.
 "There is a chance a tropical system could develop in late May or June as high pressure builds to the north and potentially steers it westward into Florida.
 However, that is far from certain at this early stage."

-AccuWeather will release its 2026 Atlantic hurricane season forecast on Wednesday, March 25.
+AccuWeather has just released its 2026 Atlantic hurricane season forecast.

 GET THE FREE ACCUWEATHER APP